peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 A 32-bit signed integer.

-### getLowBit
+### GetLowBit

-    public int getLowBit();
+    public int GetLowBit();

 Gets the lowest set bit in this number's absolute value.
+(This will also be the lowest set bit in the number's two's-complement representation.)

 <b>Returns:</b>

 The lowest bit set in the number, starting at 0.
+Returns -1 if this value is 0 or odd.

+### GetSignedBit

+    public bool GetSignedBit(
+        int index);

+Returns whether a bit is set in the two's-complement representation of this object's value.

+<b>Parameters:</b>

+ * <i>index</i>: Zero based index of the bit to test.
+0 means the least significant bit.

+<b>Returns:</b>

+True if a bit is set in the two's-complement representation of this object's value; otherwise, false.

+### GetSignedBitLength

+    public int GetSignedBitLength();

+Finds the minimum number of bits needed to represent this object's value, except for its sign.
+If the value is negative, finds the number of bits in a value equal to this object's absolute value minus 1.

+<b>Returns:</b>

-Returns 0 if this value is 0 or odd.
-(NOTE: In future versions, may return -1 instead if this value is 0.).
+The number of bits in this object's value.
+Returns 0 if this object's value is 0 or negative 1.

+### GetUnsignedBit

+    public bool GetUnsignedBit(
+        int n);

+Not documented yet.

+<b>Parameters:</b>

+ * <i>n</i>: A 32-bit signed integer.

+<b>Returns:</b>

+A Boolean object.

-### getUnsignedBitLength
+### GetUnsignedBitLength

-    public int getUnsignedBitLength();
+    public int GetUnsignedBitLength();

 Finds the minimum number of bits needed to represent this object's absolute value.